Programme

 #53 Beam Reach

-Pavla Beranová (CZ) / ARTshifters
+Pavla Beranová (CZ) // ARTshifters

 ———- ———- ———- ———-

-With seven slender masts, this light and sound installation emerges like ships in a harbour.
+With six slender masts, this light and sound installation emerges like ships in a harbour.
 Beams of light are refracted through moving banners, sending colours in all directions and inviting us to lift our gaze towards the sky, while the sound element invites interaction.
 The composition connects wind, light and human presence in a dynamic and playful experience.

 ———- ———- ———- ———-